 Quality Education for Your Children:

 The University of Melbourne leads the Australian contingent as the highest placed Australian facility, coming in at number 37.
-Australia has more than 40 public institutions of higher education which offer world-class degrees and postgraduate diplomas.
+Australia has more than 40 public institutions of higher education that all offer world-class degrees and postgraduate diplomas.
 School education in Australia is compulsory between certain ages as specified by state or territory legislation.

 Many primary and secondary schools are free of charge while others offer unrivaled world-class education.
 Geelong Grammar School, for example, is amongst the top 10 schools in the world.
 The Program for International Student Assessment (PISA) 2010 evaluation ranked the Australian education system as sixth for reading, seventh for science and ninth for mathematics, on a worldwide scale including 56 countries.